redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 ### Build the Docker Image

 We have provided the outline of a Dockerfile so that you can run the DotnetTemplate web app in a Docker container; you should check that you can build & run this image.
+Note that if this runs slowly, it's reasonable to skip this stage, and just get Azure to run it for you.

+To build:

 `docker build --target runtime --tag dotnettemplate .`

+To run:

 `docker run -it -p 5000:5000 dotnettemplate`